Ben Hecht: Screenwriter

 He arrived in Los Angeles and began his career at the beginning of the sound era by writing the story for Josef von Sternberg's gangster movie Underworld in 1927.
 For that first screenplay and story, he won an Academy Award for Best Original Screenplay in Hollywood's first Academy award ceremony.
 Soon afterward, he became the "most prolific and highest paid screenwriter in Hollywood".

 Hecht spent from two to twelve weeks in Hollywood each year, "during which he earned enough money (his record was $100,000 in one month, for two screenplays) to live on for the rest of the year in New York, where he did what he considered his serious writing", writes film historian Carol Easton.
 Nonetheless, later in his career, "he was a writer who liked to think that his genius had been stifled by Hollywood and by its dreadful habit of giving him so much money".
+He wrote that "there is something about the way they (films) are made and the way they disappear that gives you ... the feeling that you are mysteriously wasting your time—and not using your real talents."

 Yet his income was as much a result of his skill as a writer as well as his early jobs with newspapers.
 As film historians Mast and Kawin wrote, "The newspaper reporters often seemed like gangsters who had accidentally ended up behind a typewriter rather than a tommy gun; they talked and acted as rough as the crooks their assignments forced them to cover ...
 It is no accident that Ben Hecht, the greatest screenwriter of rapid-fire, flavorful tough talk, as well as a major comic playwright, wrote gangster pictures, prison pictures, and newspaper pictures."

 Hecht became one of Hollywood's most prolific screenwriters, able to write a full screenplay in two to eight weeks.
 According to Samuel Goldwyn biographer, Carol Easton, in 1931, with his writing partner Charles MacArthur, he "knocked out The Unholy Garden in twelve hours.
 Hecht subsequently received a fan letter from producer Arthur Hornblow, Jr.:

 It was produced exactly as written, and 'became one of the biggest, yet funniest, bombs ever made by a studio'."